-From Inverness you would need to rent a car, the drive to the Isle of Skye is a further 3 hours and 30 minutes.
+From Inverness you would need to rent a car, the drive to the Isle of Skye is a further 3.5hrs.

-You can take the Caledonian Sleeper train which starts at London Euston to Inverness, which is 11 hours and 30 minutes, then hire a car.
-Or change trains at Inverness to Kyle of Lochalsh, and then it is a further drive 1 hour and 30 minutes to Milovaig.
+You can take the Caledonian Sleeper train which starts at London Euston to Inverness, which is 11.5hrs, then hire a car.
+Or change trains at Inverness to Kyle of Lochalsh, and then it is a further drive 1.5hrs to Milovaig.

-Private parking is available on the property’s driveway where there is room for 2 cars.
+Private parking is available on the property’s driveway where there is room for two cars.

 CHECK-IN & CHECK-OUT

 Please note, check-in is from 4pm and check-out is by 10am.